 Read more about Yaks on the 5 here.

 7. Historic Yreka

-Yreka is one of the largest towns in Siskiyou County and has a lot of historic Gold Rush era buildings and businesses.
+Yreka is one of the largest towns in Siskiyou County and has a lot of historic Gold Rush-era buildings and businesses.
 One of my favorite stops there is Zephyr Books & Coffee, which is a fun coffee shop right on the main downtown street.
-There’s also some great restaurants, an old barber shop, an old hotel, antique stores – lots of fun things to walk around and see.
+There’s also some great restaurants, a barbershop, an old hotel, and antique stores – lots of fun things to walk around and see.

 Then, when you exit the town, be sure to stop at the Yreka Dragon, which is located about 4 miles up on Highway 5, right on the side of the road.
 There’s a little pullout there, and you can walk out and take some pictures of it.
 It’s a popular roadside attraction in the Yreka area.

 Mt.
 Shasta Fish Hatchery opened in 1888 and is the oldest trout fish hatchery west of the Mississippi.
 The hatchery is open to the public daily, and you can grab some fish food, feed the fish, and walk around.
 It’s a great place to spend about 30 minutes, especially if you have children because the fish are super excited to eat the food.